umoazzam/Where2EatDatabaseInterface/README.md

 ## Implementation

-### Database
+### Database/Server

 This database and its corresponding ER diagram were generated using MySQLWorkbench and hosted on a MySQL server.
-The files for the server/DB can be found in the *Server:Database* directory.
+The files for the server/DB can be found in the *Server and Database* directory.

 ### User Interface